HackYourFuture/JavaScript1/Week4/Closures (class 10).md

 console.log(timirGreeting);
 ```

-However, with that alternative `greetTimir` we can only greet Timir.
+However, with that custom made `greetTimir` we can only greet Timir.
 In contrast, with `greetPerson` we can easily produce functions to greet any person we like (or don't like :wink:), e.g.:

 ```js
 const greetMaartje = greetPerson('Maartje');